-Figure 10 depicts the Hovmöller diagram of the axisymmetric mean wind at 10 m (in color).
-Superposed are the contours of tangentially averaged, 6-hourly time-averaged radial components of velocity (m s-1) at the

-30-m level (i.e., first model level) for the HWRF runs with an initial radius of maximum wind set to 120 (Figs. 10a-c) and 60 km (Figs. 10d-f) and for (i) $\alpha = 1$ (B100 and S100), (ii) $\alpha = 0.5$ (B050 and S050), and (iii) $\alpha = 0.25$

-(B025 and S025) runs (Table 1).
-Figures 10g-i illustrate the importance of the environmental relative humidity for the three α values (RHA100, RHA050, and RHA025 in Table 1).
+Figure 10 depicts the Hovemoller diagram of the axisymmetric mean wind at 10 m (in color).
+Superposed are the contours of tangentially averaged, 6-hourly time averaged radial components of velocity (in m s-1) at the 30-m level (i.e., first model level) for the HWRF runs with an initial radius of maximum wind set to 120 km (top row) and 60 km (middle row) and for (i) α =1 (B100 and S100), (ii) α =0.5 (B050 and S050), and (iii) α =0.25 (B025 and S025) runs (Table 1).
+The bottom row illustrates the importance of the environmental relative humidity for the three α values (RHA100, RHA050, and RHA025 in Table 1).
 Several features are worth noting:

-- A comparison between B100, B050, and B025, or S100, S050, and S025, indicates that the TC inner core size is critically dependent on the initial vortex size.
+• A comparison between B100, B050, and B025, or S100, S050, and S025, indicates that the TC inner core size is critically dependent on the initial vortex size.
 A larger initial storm evolves to become a larger storm, and an initially smaller storm evolves to become even smaller.
-While the radius of maximum wind was on the order of 71 km at 96 h in B100 (Fig. 10a), the minimum size was as small as 13 km around 96 h in S025 (Fig. 10f). - Xu and Wang (2010) found that strong outer winds in a storm with a larger initial size led to large entropy fluxes and to a large radial extent outside the eyewall, favoring the development of active spiral rainbands and, subsequently, larger (areawise) radial inflow and accelerating tangential winds outside the eyewall.
+While the radius of maximum wind was on the order of 71 km at 96 hours in B100 (Fig. 10a), the minimum size was as small as 13 km around 96 hours in S025 (Fig. 10f).

+• Xu and Wang (2010) found that strong outer winds in a storm with a larger initial size led to large entropy fluxes and to a large radial extent outside the eyewall, favoring the development of active spiral rainbands and, subsequently, larger (area wise) radial inflow and accelerating tangential winds outside the eyewall.
 These factors also led to an outward expansion of the tangential wind fields.
 On the contrary, based on the same argument, an initially small vortex remained weak and small in this study.
-The results in Fig. 10 are consistent with those from Xu and Wang (2010). - More importantly, within the context of the current study, a comparison between B100, B050, and B025 (Figs. 10a-c) indicates that the eddy diffusivity has a significant influence on this class of big storms.
-There is a systematic increase in the strength of the inflow and, subsequently, the strength of the storm (Table 2) with the decrease in eddy diffusivity very similar to A100, A050, and A025 (Figs. 7, 9).
-Initially smaller storms (S100, S050, and S025; Figs. 10d-f) show the same trend, indicating that the findings discussed in the earlier part of this study are not altered by some of the external factors that may affect storm size. - A comparison between Figs. 2c-e and Figs. 10g-i in terms of wind speed at the 10-m level shows that intensification of the TC inner core is initially stunted in a dryer environment.
-However, the storm rapidly intensifies after 40 h.
-Further, a comparison between simulations RHA100, RHA050, and RHA025 (Figs. 10g-i) indicates that there is a systematic increase in the strength of the inflow and, subsequently, in the strength of the storm (also refer to Table 2) with the decrease in eddy diffusivity very similar to A100, A050, and A025.
+The results in Fig. 10 are consistent with those from Xu and Wang (2010).

+- More importantly, within the context of the current study, a comparison between B100, B050, and B025 (Figs. 10a,b,c) indicates that the eddy diffusivity has a significant influence on this class of big storms.
+There is a systematic increase in the strength of the inflow and, subsequently, the strength of the storm (Table 2) with the decrease in eddy diffusivity very similar to A100, A050, and A025 (Figs. 7 and 9).
+Initially smaller storms (S100, S050, and S025; Figs. 10d,e,f) show the same trend, indicating that the findings discussed in the earlier part of this study are not altered by some of the external factors that may affect storm size. - A comparison between Figs. 2c,d,e with Figs. 10g,h,i in terms of wind speed at the 10-m level shows that intensification of the TC inner core is initially stunted in a dryer environment.
+However, the storm rapidly intensifies after 40 hours.
+Further, a comparison between simulations RHA100, RHA050, and RHA025 (Figs. 10g,h,i) indicates that there is a systematic increase in the strength of the inflow and, subsequently, in the strength of the storm (also refer to Table 2) with the decrease in eddy diffusivity very similar to A100, A050, and A025.

-5. Summary and conclusions
+5. Summary and Conclusions